rmm286/grapebot_simulation/README.md

  `rm -rd build;`
  `catkin_make;`

+You may need to rebuild the world plugin package, built with cmake and make.

 At this point, you may encounter issues with dependencies so you can install these with your package manager, with [rosdep](http://wiki.ros.org/ROS/Tutorials/rosdep), or with APT like this.

 `sudo apt-get install ros-kinetic-<dependency>;`